 It is a challenge to work closely with industry on the one hand and do basic research on the other.
-But it is also a strength, according to Frank Schäfer.

 Basic facts first: Professor Dr. Frank Schäfer is a physicist and affiliated with the Institute for Earth and Environmental Sciences of the University of Freiburg.
 He is deputy director of the Fraunhofer Institute for High-Speed Dynamics, Ernst-Mach-Institut (EMI) in Freiburg, Germany.
 Also, he is head of the Fraunhofer business unit Space – and a representative on SFI CASA´s Scientific Advisory Board.

 The Missing Link

 In early September 2018 NTNU launched its much-discussed media campaign «Challenge Everything».
 Shortly after, CASA assembled its partners, the Board, the Scientific Advisory Board and core team in Oslo.
 During presentations, discussions and meetings they pinpointed some of the Centre’s main challenges:

 - How to go from basic research to innovation?

 - How to find the link between the academic and the industrial worlds?